 School of Letters

-Bringing together his interest in popular culture, Bengali cinema, star studies and cultural memory, he is currently finishing a book-length study on the life, cinema and afterlife of Bengali actor Uttam Kumar.
-This is not a biography of a matinee idol or a personal history.
-The book is primarily a contextual and intellectual history of Uttam Kumar’s cinema.
+My first monograph Uttam kumar: A Life in Cinema has been published by Bloomsbury Academic in August 2021, bringing together my interest in popular culture, Bengali cinema and star studies.
+This book-length study on the life, cinema and afterlife of Bengali actor Uttam Kumar is not a biography of a matinee idol.
+Rather, it is primarily a contextual and intellectual history of Uttam Kumar’s cinema.
 It is also an exploration and interrogation of the star-persona in reconstituting the bhadrolok Bengali visual cultural world in the post-Partition period.
-Though the book is aimed as a serious work of cultural history, it is being written for a wider public, for a readership beyond the domain of academia.
-The book is due in the summer of 2020 from HarperCollins India.
-It is tentatively titled: A Hero of Our Time : The Life, Cinema, Afterlife of Uttam Kumar.
+Though the book is aimed as a serious work of cultural history, it is written for a wider readership.

 More about the book can be found at

 In Vogue: Lessons from a screen cosmopolitan’, in Visual Entanglements in Bengali film: Landscapes, moments and contemporary motifs; (Ed) Roshni Sengupta.
 (Forthcoming.
 Details awaited.)

 The Slapstick State: Loss and Recovery of a Political Language in India of the Present’ (with Baidik Bhattacharya) in Walking with the Enemy: Reclaiming the Language of Power and Manipulation in the Post-Truth Era, Ed: Gediminas Gasparavicius, Maia Toteva, Tom Williams.
 (Forthcoming.
 Details awaited.)

 CULTURAL PRESS/POLITICS (SELECTED)